ehomrich/transactions/README.md

 Rudimentary in-memory storage components.

-Account storage is simply an atom pointing to a map, and transaction history is an atom pointing to a simple vector.
-A few methods are provided to retrieve and change the value/properties of each structure value.
+Account and transaction storages are simple atoms, the former points to a map, the latter to a vector.
+A few methods are provided to retrieve and change the value or properties of each data structure.

 #### file

 File input/stdin "port".
-Contains account and transaction schemas, and a predicate validator method.
+Contains account and transaction schemas, and a predicate validator.

 #### logic